abby1635/CS30/Reviewing Processing-Java/README.md

     - Focus: Main File to "call" blocks of code; other files to group blocks of code
     - Intended Side-effect: decrease repeated code
   - Minimum Effort: copy the code from your linear program into Procedural Methods
-    - Mercer's Kitchen Exemplar: <a href="https://github.com/MercersKitchen/CS30/tree/master/Reviewing%20Processing-Java#creating-procedural-processing-java-boilerplate-for-pong-leads-to-object-orientated-approach">Click Here</a>
+    - Mercer's Kitchen Exemplar, from Processing-Java Sandbox: <a href="https://github.com/QEHS-ProcessingJava/Advanced-Review-Processing-Java/tree/master/Origonal%20Pong%20Exemplar/Pong">Click Here</a>
   - Unique Procedure Pieces, additional blocks of code to be written if code is repeated
     - Starting the Game
     - Resetting the Game